 (2) In any prosecution for a contravention of this Part, or of any regulation made thereunder, a writing purporting to show the consent of the Attorney General for the purposes of subsection (1) shall, in the absence of proof to the contrary, be deemed to be such a consent.

-[Section 60 inserted by No. 22 of 1974 s.
+[Section 60 inserted: No. 22 of 1974 s.
 23.]

 61. Offences to be dealt with by magistrate